wp-plugins/bns-featured-category/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 2.2 =
+* Documentation updates
+* Corrected 'no_excerpt" label issue
+* Featured images link to post
+* Remove 'jQuery' enqueue as it is enqueued as a dependency of the 'bnsfc-options.js' enqueue
+* Added option to not show the Post Title
+* Programmatically add version number to enqueue calls

 = 2.1 =
 * Added option to set post sort order - ascending, descending, and random
 * Added 'no excerpt at all' checkbox option